-The Council commissioned a Promoting Independence: Care at Home Service under the ASC089 and ASC121 contracts, which delivered 1500 hours of care per week.
-Contracted providers received referrals for people either being discharged from hospital or for people in the community to avoid hospital admissions.
-The block contracts ensured there was guaranteed provision available that could meet the demands for a more expedited timeframe given the need to ensure that delayed transfers of care were minimised and also with the aim of hospital avoidance for those already in the community.
+or for people in the community to avoid hospital admissions.
+The block contracts ensured there was guaranteed provision available that can meet the demands for a more expedited timeframe given the need to ensure that delayed transfers of care are minimised and also with the aim of hospital avoidance for those already in the community.
 The prevailing domiciliary care hourly rate was paid (80% block purchased, and 20% spot purchased).

-There was no further extension option available in the current ASC089 and ASC121 Promoting Independence Contracts as all extensions within these contracts, which would end on 2 February 2024, had been utilised.
+There was no further extension option available in the current ASC089 and ASC121 Promoting Independence Contracts as all extensions within these contracts, which end on 2 February 2024 had been utilised.
 However, an extension of four months (from 3 February 2024 to 2 June 2024) in line with Regulation 72 (1) (b) of the Procurement Regulations would allow further review and development of the model whilst also allowing a procurement exercise to be undertaken.

-Approval of the extension and proposed new contract would ensure that Adult Social Care could assist people to be discharged home from hospital as soon as they were medically optimised thereby relieving pressure on acute beds.
+Approval of the extension and proposed new contract would ensure that Adult Social Care can assist people to be discharged home from hospital as soon as they were medically optimised thereby relieving pressure on acute beds.
 In addition, the contract would also allow admission avoidance by providing care and support to individuals thereby eliminating the need for a hospital admission.